Phone 07814 624927

 Previously, when he blamed the conversation on being forgetful, he might choose to respond by paying more attention to the time, and listening to the introject ,"I should be working."

-When he blamed John, he gave away his capacity to decide when to stop the conversation, by deciding he 'couldn't get away'.
-With his altered insight, he now has to weigh his desire to talk John, with his perception of how his other colleagues feel about him chatting when they are busy.
 The decision on whether to chat and for how long becomes more flexible and less automatic.
 It involves recognising his desire to talk as well as the censure this might involve from colleagues.
-Wrapping up

 For me, several things arise out of this discussion.